UraharaKisuke-NGS/Guilded-Community-Rules/README.md

 13. Absolutely no hacking, malware, etc. (see rule 2).
 14. These rules may be adjusted as needed in the future.
 Any changes will be made known but will not require a revalidation.
     Continued presence on the server after a rule change event will constitute the acknowledgement and acceptance of said changes.
+15. No advertising, soliciting, etc... of any kind.

 Failure to abide by *any* of these rules can (and likely will) result in your removal from the server.